 The Industry Standard

 Some products stand out from the crowd and become the measuring stick of all competitors.
 For example in digital photography, no one has come close to Adobe Photoshop, and it would almost seem futile to attempt to compete with such a great piece of software.
-Other brand names that have become synonymous with their product are Band Aid, Kleenex, Aspirin, Jacuzzi, and Scotch Tape.
-Well I’m thinking we have another one here with Perfect Resize (formerly known as Genuine Fractals).
-Genuine Fractals has been the industry standard for many years now, in helping photographers create poster sized prints and even billboard sized images.
+Other brand names that have become synonymous with their product are Band-Aid, Kleenex, Aspirin, Jacuzzi, and Scotch Tape.
+Well, I’m thinking we have another one here with Perfect Resize (formerly known as Genuine Fractals).
+Genuine Fractals has been the industry standard for many years now, in helping photographers create poster-sized prints and even billboard-sized images.
 Read on to see how this is done, and remember, this is not a product just for pros, it’s easy to use and will help pro and amateur photographers alike.

-No product is perfect and yet this is one piece of software that come pretty darn close to being perfect (in my opinion).
+No product is perfect and yet this is one piece of software that comes pretty darn close to being perfect (in my opinion).
 No, you can’t take a small jpg image and blow it up to mural size with Perfect Resize, but you can do some incredible image interpolation with minimal side effects.
-Trying to do this in Photoshop will lead to a loss of sharpness and detail, resulting in prints that looks out of focus and dull.
+Trying to do this in Photoshop will lead to a loss of sharpness and detail, resulting in prints that look out of focus and dull.
 Who wants that??

 While many of today’s point and shoot cameras are in the 10-12 megapixel range and the pro DSLRs can get up to 23 megapixels, we still need to interpolate our photos to print them at the large poster sizes that we would like.
 This is where Perfect Resize comes in.
 With Perfect Resize you can blow up your images up to 10 times their original size and your images still look fantastic.
 For example, you can take a 12 mp image and resize it up to 6 feet (182 cm) on the short side!